Caustic formation in DBI models: Wave propagation on planar domain walls: No caustics in DBI in 2D flat spacetime (hyperbolic case)

 The similar expressions hold for $\partial \tau/\partial t$ and $\partial \chi/\partial t$.
 One observes that the second derivatives of the field $\phi$ generically become infinite at caustics, i.e., in the limit $\partial t/\partial \omega_{\pm} \rightarrow 0$.

-{\it The proof of no caustics.} Let us argue that the caustic singularity manifested at $\partial t/\partial \omega_{\pm}=0$ cannot develop in DBI, if one assumes smooth initial conditions.
+{\it Proof of no caustics.} Let us argue that the caustic singularity manifested at $\partial t/\partial \omega_{\pm}=0$ cannot appear in DBI, if one assumes smooth initial conditions.
 The no-caustic proof relies on the relation $\partial^2 t/\partial \omega_+ \partial \omega_{-}=0$, a property of DBI established in the previous section, which follows from $\xi_{\pm}=\xi_{\pm} (\omega_{\pm})$.
 This implies in particular that $\partial t/\partial \omega_{+}$ remains constant along a $\xi_{-}$-curve.
 Hence, if $\partial t/\partial \omega_{+}=0$ at some point, this value is conserved along the $\xi_{-}$-characteristic, which contains this point and crosses the surface $t=t_0$ where initial conditions are set.
 Having $\partial t/\partial \omega_{+}=0$ at $t=t_0$ implies infinite second order derivatives initially by virtue of Eq.~(\ref{wt}).
 The same argument is applicable to the quantity $\partial t/\partial \omega_{-}$.
 In other words, non-zero initial values of $\partial t/\partial \omega_{\pm}$ remain so at later times.
-This proves that no shocks develop starting from a regular scalar field profile in DBI.
-Notably, this happens despite $\xi_{\pm}$ are not constants\footnote{In this regard, we disagree with the approach of Ref.~\cite{Pasmatsiou:2017vcw}, which uses constancy of $\xi$ as a criteria for caustic formation in extended DBI.}, as it is clearly illustrated in Fig.~\ref{no_caustics}.
+This proves that caustics do not form starting from a regular scalar field profile in DBI.
+Notably, this happens despite that phase velocities $\xi_{\pm}$ are not constants\footnote{In this regard, we disagree with the approach of Ref.~\cite{Pasmatsiou:2017vcw}, which uses constancy of $\xi$ as a criteria for caustic formation in extended DBI.}, as is clearly illustrated in Fig.~\ref{no_caustics}.
 Unlike in Ref.~\cite{Mukohyama:2016ipl} focusing on the particular case of simple waves, our proof holds for generic waves.
 We would like to reiterate that the discussion so far has been limited to DBI in 2D flat spacetime.
 In the next section we demonstrate how DBI resists to caustics even beyond this simplified scenario.

 It is instructive to compare the case of DBI with generic $P(X)$-theories in 2D flat spacetime, and demonstrate how the latter naturally lead to caustic formation.
 Generically, we should write

 To obtain this, one follows the same steps, which have led to Eq.~\eqref{separability}, but considers $\partial \xi_{\pm}/\partial \omega_{\mp} \neq 0$, see Eq.~\eqref{interesting}.
 When $\partial t^2/\partial \omega_{+} \partial \omega_{-} \neq 0$, it may be possible to get $\partial t/\partial \omega_{\pm} =0$ corresponding to caustic formation starting from smooth initial conditions.
 To show that this is indeed the case in generic $P(X)$-theories, we consider simple waves, which fulfill the property that $\tau$ and $\chi$ (and hence $\xi_{+}$ and $\xi_{-}$) depend only on $\omega_{+}$ {\it or} $\omega_{-}$.
 For concreteness, we assume the dependence on $\omega_{+}$, so that $\partial \xi_{-}/\partial \omega_{+} \neq 0$, while $\partial \xi_{+}/\partial \omega_{-}=0$.
 Recall that such a solution is achieved by setting $C_{+} (\omega_{-})=\mbox{const}$ in Eq.~\eqref{integrated}.
 Integrating Eq.~\eqref{eqn cond2} along a $\xi_{-}$-characteristic curve, so that $\omega_{+} =\mbox{const}$, we obtain